 Our Responsible Investment Policy set outs the areas of engagement that, as a Fund, we have selected to have particular focus.
-These include promoting ESG as part of delivering and fiduciary duty, sustainable capitalism, water risk, climate risk and human capital management.
+These include promoting ESG as part of delivering and fiduciary duty, long termism, sustainable capitalism and impact investing, water risk, climate risk and human capital management.

-The fund is a member of the 30% Club Investor group, which promotes gender diversity on the boards and executive committees of [UK] listed companies, and promotes wider diversity and inclusion in the companies in which we invest.
+The Fund is a member of the 30% Club Investor group, which promotes gender diversity on the boards and executive committees of UK listed companies, and promotes wider diversity and inclusion in the companies in which we invest.